GabeScott/standard-works-vault/General Conference/1997 October - Teachers, the Timeless Key.md

 As we prepare for another 50 or 100 years, we might also see but dimly what lies ahead.
 We must learn to make wise use of the tools and technology that we have.

 Wise use of our technology would include care in that which we invite into our homes by the way of television, videos, computers, including the Internet.
-There is much that is good and edifying in the media, but there is also much that is gross, immoral, and time-consuming, enticing us to be “ever learning, and never able to come to the knowledge of the truth” (2 Tim.
-3:7).
+There is much that is good and edifying in the media, but there is also much that is gross, immoral, and time-consuming, enticing us to be “ever learning, and never able to come to the knowledge of the truth” ([[2 Timothy 3.7|2 Tim.
+3:7]]).
 During the Second World War when gasoline was in short supply and rationed, I remember signs saying, “Is this trip necessary?”
 Today, with ever-increasing demands on everyone and time in short supply, might we ask ourselves before we turn on the video game, the television, the computer, or access the many programs available, “Is this trip necessary?”

-Perhaps every person who is listening might also ask these questions of himself or herself and expect an honest reply: “Is the information I am receiving from this tool of learning edifying, and adding truth into my life?
+Perhaps every person who is listening might also ask these questions of himself or herself and expect an honest reply: “Is the information I am receiving from this tool of learning edifying and adding truth into my life?
 Are the hours I am investing an effective use of my valuable time?
 Does this computer game assist me in fulfilling my responsibilities and goals?”
 If the answer is not a resounding yes, then we should have the courage and determination to click the off button and direct our lives to more important tasks.

 Despite the staggering technological advances of the past century, one of the elements of this 1899 letter still remains constant: that is, the importance of well-trained, humble, dedicated, and loving teachers.